 - Requires cleaning your filter more often

 Pressure side cleaners use water pressure from a dedicated booster pump and/or pool pump to drive the cleaner around your pool, forcing debris into a filter bag where it can be easily collected and removed.
-Due to these bad boys having their own filter bag, add zero stress to your existing pool filter!
+Due to these bad boys having their own filter bag, this means zero stress added to your existing pool filter!

 Pressure side cleaners are great for picking up medium and large debris.
 Finer particles will flow through the filter bag and end up being cleaned out through your existing filtration system.